-Consumers and small businesses who have trouble finding or affording insurance are vulnerable to these schemes.
+Consumers and small businesses who have trouble finding or affording insurance can be vulnerable to these schemes.

 Make sure your agent or company is properly licensed or registered to sell insurance in Texas.
 If you have health coverage through your employer – especially if you work for a small employer – it’s still a good idea to make sure your insurance company is licensed.
 You can learn an agent or company’s license status by calling the TDI Consumer Help Line at 1-800-252-3439 or 512-463-6515 in Austin or by viewing company profiles on our website at www.tdi.texas.gov.

 When you check a company’s license status, be sure you know the company’s exact name.
 Unlicensed companies often use names that are similar to the names of licensed companies.
 If you find even a small difference between the name a company provides and the name TDI has on record, please tell TDI immediately.